Leigh Clarke

 During Clarke's time as s151 Officer, the council's borrowing escalated from several hundred million pounds to approaching £2 billion.
 Major commitments including the £250 million lending to GolDev and the escalating costs of Victoria Square occurred on her watch.

 Clarke signed off the council's accounts during a period when the Grant Thornton Public Interest Report would later find that practices were 'potentially unlawful.'
-Questions have been raised about whether the accounts adequately reflected the true financial risks faced by the council.
+The FRC investigation covers her compliance with governance, reporting, regulations, and professional standards for the financial years 2017 to 2023.

 The Financial Reporting Council opened a formal investigation into Leigh Clarke in February 2025, alongside Ray Morgan.
 This represents the first formal regulatory action against individuals involved in the scandal and could result in disciplinary sanctions.